2016 Australian Open – Women's singles

 Angelique Kerber defeated defending champion Serena Williams in the final, 6–4, 3–6, 6–4 to win the women's singles tennis title at the 2016 Australian Open.
 It was her first major title.
 Kerber saved a match point en route to the title, in the first round against Misaki Doi; she was the first woman to win a singles major after saving a match point in the first round.
 She was also the first German to win a major since Steffi Graf at the 1999 French Open.
-Williams was attempting to equal Graf's Open Era record of 22 major singles titles.
 Williams' loss also ended her eight-match winning streak in major finals.

 The top three seeds (S. Williams, Simona Halep and Garbiñe Muguruza) were in contention for the world No. 1 ranking.
 Williams retained the top spot after Halep and Muguruza were eliminated in the first and third rounds, respectively.

 The twelve seeds that lost in the opening round were the most to do so at any major since the 32-seed draw was adopted at the 2001 Wimbledon Championships.

 Zhang Shuai became the first qualifier to reach the quarterfinals since Angélica Gavaldón in 1990.
 Zhang also won her first main draw major match in her 15th main draw appearance.

 This was the first major appearance for future two-time champion and world No. 1 Naomi Osaka, who lost to Victoria Azarenka in the third round.
+This was the final Australian Open appearance of 2008 finalist and former world No. 1 Ana Ivanovic, who lost to Madison Keys in the third round.
 It was also the last professional event for former world No. 1 Maria Sharapova until the 2017 Porsche Tennis Grand Prix: Sharapova failed a drug test at this tournament, testing positive for the banned substance meldonium, and was suspended from professional tennis for 15 months as a result.
 She lost here in the quarterfinals to Williams, in a rematch of the previous year's final.

-This was the final Australian Open appearance of 2008 finalist Ana Ivanovic, who lost to Madison Keys in the third round.